oduameh/node-course/docs/Instructions/firewall-logging.md

   ],
 ```

-We are not quite ready to save and exit the file yet.
-While we are in here editing, make a couple of adjustments to enable logging.
+Before saving and exiting the file, make adjustments to enable logging.

-The first thing we will change is the default logging location.
-This will specify where logs are written if no setup scribe is configured.
+Change the default logging location.
+This specifies where logs are written if no setup scribe is configured.

-Find `"defaultScribes"` and we are going to change it from Stdout to FileSK, with a path to the logs directory we created earlier.
+Find `"defaultScribes"` and change it from Stdout to FileSK with a path to the logs directory:

 ```
   "defaultScribes": [